Student Clubs

 National Organization of Minority Architecture Students (NOMAS)

 NOMAS is the student branch of the National Organization of Minority Architects (NOMA).
-NOMA’s purpose is to champion diversity within the design profession by promoting the excellence, community engagement, and professional development of its professional and student members.
-NOMA is all about opportunity – members become part of a network of over 500+ professionals and over 50 student chapters nationwide.
-This extensive network provides members with opportunities to network and develop crucial professional relationships.
-The mentorship and support openly shared between the professional members and students is truly unique and often leads to internships and full time employment opportunities upon graduation.
+NOMA aims to champion diversity within the design profession by promoting its professional and student members' excellence, community engagement, and professional development.
+NOMA is about opportunity – members become part of a network of over 500+ professionals and over 50 student chapters nationwide.
+This extensive network allows members to network and develop crucial professional relationships.
+The mentorship and support openly shared between the professional members and students are truly unique and often lead to internships and full-time employment opportunities upon graduation.

 Facebook: www.facebook.com/calpolynomas